-3. A very close and trusted friend who seems almost a part of yourself.
+2. A very close and trusted friend who seems almost a part of someone's self.

-4. A second self; a perfect substitute or deputy: "His assistant manager acts as his alter ego when he is not in the office."
+3. A second self; a perfect substitute or deputy: Jim's assistant manager acts as his alter ego when he is not in the office.

 2. Interest and sympathy for people who are in the same situation as, or are otherwise, similar to one's self.

 2. In psychoanalysis, the division of the psyche that is conscious, most immediately controls thought and behavior, and is most in touch with external reality.

 3. An exaggerated sense of self-importance; conceit.

 4. Appropriate pride in oneself; self-esteem.

 5. Consciousness of one's own identity.

 In psychoanalytic theory, the division of the psyche that is conscious, most immediately controls thought and behavior, and mediates between the person and external reality.

 Written to currently mean: "Show me" or "I won't buy a pig in a poke (bag or sack)."